FAQs for Hotels

 We charge restaurants a 15% fee on the face value of the gift certificates they give you.
 We handle all the gift certificate tracking and production.

 How do the $25 gift certificates work?

 The more guests who view your hotel’s DiningList, the more $25 gift certificates your hotel gets.
 At the beginning of each month, we send hotel general managers any earned gift certificates.
-The general manager can print them off and give them to employees or guests at their discretion.
+The general manager can print them off and give them to employees or guests at the GM’s discretion.
 Each gift certificate is then used as a cash equivalent when paying a dining bill back at the very same restaurant that issued the gift certificate to the hotel.

 So I give the $25 gift certificates to hotel employees?

 Your hotel staff works hard and we know you are always looking for ways to retain them and keep them happy.
 Giving out $25 restaurant gift certificates should help!

 Each hotel general manager has complete discretion on how he/she wishes to hand-out earned $25 gift certificates.
 Many hotel general managers DO give the gift certificates to employees as an employee incentive.
 Upgrading restaurants agree to accept up to two gift certificates (that’s $50) per table.
 For many restaurants, $50 in gift certificates will cover nearly the entire cost of a meal for two people.